artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

   - Daedalus and Perdix
   - Meleager and Althaea
   - Acheloüs and Theseus
-  - THe Echinades and Perimele
+  - The Echinades and Perimele
   - Baucis and Philemon
   - Erysicthon and his daughter
 - Book IX